Skip to main content

 In the sixteenth century Flemish Anabaptists were largely urban; ability to read scripture was an imperative—not farming.
 While Genesis 3:17 is quoted in the 1632 Dordrecht Confession (note 3), no connection is made to agriculture.

-Nor is farming is not mentioned in Danzig Flemish Elder Georg Hansen’s seventeenth-century Old Flemish Confession (note 4).
+Nor is farming mentioned in Danzig Flemish Elder Georg Hansen’s seventeenth-century Old Flemish Confession (note 4).
 He was a conservative and "patron saint" of the later Kleine Gemeinde (note 4).
 In Hansen’s suburban congregation in 1681, there are 114 Mennonites living in the city perimeter—38% of Mennonite house heads were retailers of “spirits” (note 6).
 This specialty is explained in part because Danzig Mennonites were hindered by law to full participation in public life.

 Tilling the soil was also not thematic in the Prussian Short and Simple Statement of Faith (note 7) nor in the eighteenth-century Elbing Catechisms (note 8).
 And in contrast to Haxthausen, there is no Mennonite religious imperative for working the land based on “the Fall” and original sin.
 If Mennonite confessions or catechisms ever erred, it was typically in the opposite direction: most have an optimistic or positive views of human possibility in light of the new life in Christ.
 This trumped the power and implications of the Fall.